Seeing Across Views: Benchmarking Spatial Reasoning of Vision-Language Models in Robotic Scenes: Details of Benchmark Construction

 \subsection{Viewpoint Identification}

-This subtask belongs to the \textbf{spatial} category and evaluates a model’s ability to perform \textit{perspective-taking}, a core component of spatial reasoning.
-Unlike other subtasks that operate on arbitrary camera pairs, this task is constructed exclusively from the AgiWorld dataset with a fixed configuration: the head camera image is always presented as the reference view, and the model must identify which candidate image corresponds to the correct left- or right-gripper view at the same time step.
+This subtask belongs to the \textbf{spatial} category and evaluates a model’s ability to recognize and reason across different viewpoints.
+It is constructed exclusively from the AgiWorld dataset, where the reference image is always taken from the head camera.
+The question asks the model to determine which candidate image corresponds to the correct left- or right-gripper view at the same time step, given the head camera observation.
+Solving the task requires a form of perspective transformation, testing whether the model can imagine how the scene would appear from another viewpoint—a core component of spatial intelligence.

-To construct challenging distractors, we adopt a multi-stage sampling protocol.
-Given a ground-truth gripper view, we first include the opposite-gripper image from the same time step.
-We then add temporally shifted distractors sampled from different moments within the same episode, ensuring that gripper orientation and spatial configuration differ sufficiently to avoid trivial rejection.
-Additional distractors are drawn from other episodes with similar visual layouts to further increase ambiguity.
-All samples are manually verified to ensure that the correct correspondence can be unambiguously resolved by a human through geometric cues.
+To construct distractor options, we adopt a multi-stage design.
+For each ground truth gripper image, we first include the image from the opposite gripper at the same time step.
+We then add distractors from the same episode but different time steps, ensuring a non-trivial temporal gap in the gripper poses so that the distractor cannot be rejected trivially.
+Additional distractors are sampled from other episodes within the same or closely related tasks, providing visually plausible but incorrect gripper views.
+This strategy prevents the model from exploiting majority-vote heuristics across options.
+All instances are manually verified to guarantee that a human annotator can reliably identify the correct correspondence based on spatial details.

-Figure~\ref{fig:perspective_agiworld} presents both a representative example and the standardized annotation template used for this subtask.
-The model must mentally transform the head-mounted viewpoint into gripper-view coordinates and match the correct camera pose based solely on spatial alignment cues.